- News & Events

 Here is an opportunity to meet with others to study the Bible, share life stories, and build strong ties of friendship and support.

 Every year, the PC (USA) offers a themed Bible study through the Horizons program, sponsored by the Presbyterian Women Organization.
 San Francisco Theological Seminary hosts an introductory seminar on the second Saturday of every September featuring the author of the year’s study as the primary speaker.
-The day begins with registration and coffee at Alexander Hall of the SFTS campus and then gathers here in our sanctuary for the main teaching and discussion part of the day.
-Participants enjoy lunch together in Alexander Hall and return to the church for the conclusion of the seminar.
-Watch here for more information on the 2014 seminar.
+Watch here for more information on the 2016 seminar.

-Led by Pastor Joanne Whitt, the ongoing study group meets on the first Wednesday of the month through June 2014 from 10:30 am to 12:00 pm in the library.
+Led by Seminary Intern Patrick Kiptum, the ongoing study group meets on the second Wednesday of the month through June 2016 from 10:30 am to 11:45 am in the Fireside Room.
 All are welcome.